aroth-arsoft/mythbox/README.md

 Features
 ------
 - Watch recordings with commercial skipping
-- Watch Live TV
+- Watch Live TV (handled by XBMC directly not the plugin)
 - Create and update recording schedules
 - View upcoming recordings
 - Enhanced program guide
 - Fanart downloaded from tvdb, tmdb, imdb, and google image search
 - Season and episode numbers downloaded from tvrage and tvdb
 - View tuner and job queue info
-- Compatible with MythTV 0.21-0.25+
+- Compatible with MythTV 0.21-0.26+
 - Add your own public Twitter feeds
 - Move comm flagging jobs to the front of the queue
 - Trigger user jobs, comm flagging, or transcoding for a recording